MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_00_Create a tenant (2).md

 ## Skilling tasks

-- Use the Microsoft Entra admin center, including creating a new tenant for your organization
+- Use the Microsoft Entra admin center to create a new tenant for your organization

 ## Exercise instructions